Oakwood

 This small guide assumes you're already familiar with NodeJS environment.

-The first step is to install the oakwood package via npm.
+The first step is to install the package via npm.

 Afterwards, we need to create our resource script we plan to start in node: